The best way to show legislators that animal protection is an important issue, is for animal advocates to communicate with their elected officials.

 S 104 and HB 1611 — Sexual Activities Involving Animals

-A bill entitled "Relating to Sexual Activities Involving Animals" has been introduced in the Florida legislature.
-If passed Florida would join the majority of U.S. states that have taken a proactive approach to protecting animals from sexual predation.
-Senate Bill 104 and House Bill 1611 would prohibit sexual contact with animals.
+A bill entitled "Relating to Sexual Activities Involving Animals" was introduced in the Florida legislature.
+If passed Florida would have joined the majority of U.S. states that have taken a proactive approach to protecting animals from sexual predation.
+Senate Bill 104 and House Bill 1611 would have prohibited sexual contact with animals.
 In recent years, there have been several disturbing cases of sexual abuse of animals in Florida.
 Shockingly, bestiality has not yet been expressly outlawed in Florida.

 Please contact Senator Nan Rich and Representative Jim Waldman and thank them for sponsoring this important legislation: